deadlydog/deadlydog.github.io/_posts/2025-12-06-Logitech-MX-Master-4-vs-3s-comparison-by-a-40-something-year-old.md

   - The 4 is both heavier and smoother than the 3s.
   Even with the textured bumps on the thumb button, it's quite slippery, making the thumb slide when picking it up and forcing you to grip it tighter, leading to accidental presses.
   - I found this mentioned in several other online reviews as well, so I know it's not just me.
-  - I switch the thumb button to media controls (the default action is the Actions Ring), so more than once I accidentally pressed the thumb button while adjusting the mouse position on my desk and started playing music while on a video call (embarrassing! 🫠).
+  - I change the thumb button to media controls (the default action is the Actions Ring), so more than once I accidentally pressed the thumb button while adjusting the mouse position on my desk and started playing music while on a video call (embarrassing! 🫠).
-- The gesture button is a bit hard to reach with my thumb.
+- The gesture button is so far forward it's a bit hard to reach with my thumb.
   - It's not a huge issue, but I noticed myself having to consciously think about reaching for it.
   That could change and become muscle memory over time though.
 - The scroll wheel button to switch between ratchet and free-spin modes makes a noticeable click sound, where it is silent on the 3s.